prjerome/createAPI_project/README.md

 To see the application in its initial, non-working state, simply open **index.html** in a web browser.
 You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55).
 The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running.

+## Testing

+A testing suite has been provided for you, checking for all essential functionality and edge cases.

+To run these tests, first open the root project directory in your terminal.
+Then run `npm install` to install all necessary testing dependencies (you will only need to do this step once).

+Finally, run `npm run test`.
+You will see a list of tests that ran with information about whether or not each test passed.
+After this list, you will see more specific output about why each failing test failed.
+While they are open in a terminal window, these tests will re-run every time you save server files.
+If you want to quit the testing loop, use `Ctrl + C`.
+If you only want to run the tests once, you can run the `mocha` command in the terminal from your project root directory.

+As you implement functionality, run the tests to ensure you are implementing your routes and middleware correctly.
+The tests will additionally help you identify edge cases that you may not have anticipated when first writing your routes.
+You should also test the functionality on the frontend to make sure that things are working as intended.
+Feel free to add logging middleware to your server, it will help with debugging!

 ## Implementation Details

 To complete the project, you will need to complete code in a few sections of the project.
 Generally, you will not have to touch anything inside the **browser**, **public**, or **node_modules** folders unless you know some React and HTML/CSS and want to customize the look of the Boss Machine.
 Before doing any of that, however, let's focus on getting the API server up and running: